Union contractors have openings right now for men and women to work as construction surveyors!

 Pay and Benefits:

-- An Associate’s Degree or equivalent training in Construction Management with coursework in surveying and/or construction layout
+- Experience with coursework in surveying and/or construction layout beneficial

 - Familiarity and experience with various surveying equipment, including: